gherking/.github/profile/README.md

 ## Our precompilers

+* **Filter** - [gpc-filter](https://github.com/gherking/gpc-filter) - to include or exclude scenario/outline of a resulting feature file based on a cucumber-tag-expression.
 * **For Loop** - [gpc-for-loop](https://github.com/gherking/gpc-for-loop) - to loop scenarios and scenario outlines in order to repeat them.
 * **Macro** - [gpc-macro](https://github.com/gherking/gpc-macro) - to create and execute macros.
 * **Remove Duplicates** - [gpc-remove-duplicates](https://github.com/gherking/gpc-remove-duplicates) - to remove duplicated tags or example data table rows.